 Chapter 59 defines the composition of the Toronto Emergency Management Program Committee.

-The City of Toronto Emergency Management Program Committee provides the City with an effective vehicle for developing and maintaining a comprehensive emergency management program, as defined under the EMCPA and Chapter 59.
-The Toronto Emergency Management Program Committee support of emergency response activities ensures:
+The City of Toronto Emergency Management Program Committee provides the City with an effective vehicle for developing and maintaining a comprehensive emergency management program, as defined under the Emergency Management and Civil Protection Act and Chapter 59.

 In the event of an emergency, the Toronto Emergency Management Program Committee Control Group (the “Control Group”) convenes as it becomes reactive.
-The membership of the Control Group remains the same as the Toronto Emergency Management Program Committee..
+The membership of the Control Group remains the same as the Toronto Emergency Management Program Committee.

 The Mayor; or in the absence or unavailability of the Mayor, the City Manager; or, alternatively a designate for the Mayor, or City Manager as may be required, will act as Chair of the Control Group as specified in Chapter 59.
 The Control Group will provide overall policy and strategic direction to the Emergency Operations Centre to support the evolving response activities on the road to recovery.

-The Emergency Operations Centre will co-ordinate the City’s response to the emergency using the Incident Management System.
+The Emergency Operations Centre will coordinate the City’s response to the emergency using the Incident Management System.
 The foundation of the Incident Management System is the collaboration and coordination in the establishment of goals, the setting of priorities and the assignment of resources to effectively manage the emergency.

-Under section 59-7.1, of Chapter 59 “in the event of an emergency, whether declared or not under the Act, the Control Group is authorized to:
+Under section 59-7.1, of Chapter 59 in the event of an emergency, whether declared or not under the Act, the Control Group is authorized to:

 The Chair of the Control Group is responsible for initiating, coordinating and directing activities that the Control Group considers necessary to respond to the emergency including, but not limited to:

-The Emergency Operations Centre ensures that the Toronto Emergency Management Program Committee or the Control Group, as applicable, can uphold core functions of the Emergency Plan, including:
+The Emergency Operations Centre ensures that the Control Group can uphold core functions of the Emergency Plan, including:

 The City’s Emergency Operations Centre staffing plan ensures that the Emergency Operations Centre is always operationally ready for activation.
 Staff are required to take pre-requisite training to enable an effective and efficient implementation of Emergency Operations Centre initiatives through the Incident Management System.

-The Emergency Operations Centre Director has overall authority and responsibility for activities of the Emergency Operations Centre, and for ensuring organizational effectiveness.
-In conjunction with the Emergency Operations Centre Management Team, the Emergency Operations Centre Director establishes staffing levels, sets the Emergency Operations Centre priorities and objectives for each operational period and ensures objectives are carried out.
-The Emergency Operations Centre Director briefs the Toronto Emergency Management Program Committee or the Control Group, as applicable, as well as senior officials, ensuring effective inter-agency coordination and directs appropriate public information in connection with the Information Function.
+The Emergency Operations Centre Director has overall authority and responsibility for activities of the Emergency Operations Centre and for ensuring organizational effectiveness.
+The Emergency Operations Centre Director establishes the Emergency Operations Centre’s staffing levels, sets the Emergency Operations Centre priorities and objectives for each operational period and ensures objectives are carried out.
+The Emergency Operations Centre Director briefs the Control Group and other senior officials, as required, and directs appropriate public information in coordination with the Chief Communications Officer.

-When activated the Major Incident Command Centre is responsible for the continuity of policing services throughout the City of Toronto and for liaising with the City’s Emergency Operations Centre (if activated) which provides links to all City Divisions, Agencies and Corporations.
+When activated, the Major Incident Command Centre is responsible for the continuity of policing services throughout the City of Toronto and for liaising with the City’s Emergency Operations Centre (if activated) which provides links to all City divisions, agencies and corporations.

 Emergency Operations Centre staff ensure that all levels of the response management system adhere to standardized response goals in the following order of priority: